 The University is also required by law to report any incident which might be classified as a sexual assault to the Belmont Police Department.
-However, it is up to the Complainant on whether or not to separately file his or her own report with the Police and/or to contact Rape Trauma Services.
+However, it is up to the Complainant on whether or not to separately file their own report with the Police and/or to contact Rape Trauma Services.